 The MCS-UNIFORMLY-SEQUENCED-SEND-DATA service is used to transmit data to other members of a domain in a uniformly sequenced manner, i.e. the data will be received in the same sequence by all members of the destination channel.
-The different data units from the domain clients will be forwarded to the Top MCS provider which will send them back to all clients in the same sequence.
+The different data units from the domain clients will be forwarded to the Top MCS Provider, which will send them back to all clients in the same sequence.
+Note that if unreliable transmission is selected, data packets may be missing from the uniform data stream, and that these missing packets may differ from node to node.

-Uniform Sequencing of data is guaranteed only for data of the same priority on the same channel.
+Uniform sequencing of data is guaranteed only for data of the same priority on the same channel.

 If the sender is a member of the destination channel, it will receive its own data, in the proper sequence.
-Therefore it is provided with the same consistent data stream as other members of the channel.
+Therefore, it is provided with the same ordered data stream as other members of the channel.